TonyDeRosia/EasyCreature/README.md

 ## Important Usage Note
 Optimized for starting from minimal geometry (such as a single vertex), this add-on simplifies the progression to detailed models.
 However, it's less suited for pre-existing complex geometries, where performance and mesh management might be challenging.

-## How to Use
-Detailed guide on accessing the Easy Creature panel, including how to add and adjust modifiers for optimal results.

 ### Key Modifier Adjustments
 #### Adjusting Mirror Modifier for Seamless Symmetry
 The Merge Distance in the Mirror modifier settings may need fine-tuning to ensure mirrored elements merge properly, creating seamless symmetry from a minimal geometry starting point.